MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 QR codes with logos haven't been tested and are currently unsupported.

 ### Managing QR code data

 Windows Mixed Reality devices detect QR codes at the system level in the driver.
-When the device is rebooted, the detected QR codes are gone and will be re-detected as new objects next time.
+When the device is rebooted or the driver restarts, the detected QR codes history are cleared and will be redetected as new objects next time.

-We recommend configuring your app to ignore QR codes older than a specific timestamp.
-Currently, the API doesn't support clearing QR code history.
+We recommend configuring your app to ignore QR codes older than a specific timestamp, which can be specified within the App.
+The QR Code API specifies the time last detection happened.
+Most app developers will use the system time when the app is launched to determine when a QR Code is detected.

+QR Code data are not app specific.
+Upon app launch, there will be a list of available QR Codes being provided.
+The app developer will determine which QR Codes are relevant to this app.

+For more information, see [How to clear the codes from my app?](??)

 ### QR code placement in a space
 For recommendations on where and how to place QR codes, refer to [Environment considerations for HoloLens](/hololens/hololens-environment-considerations).